Unbelief and the Politics of Fear

 The problem today is that unbelieving philosophies like those of Hobbes and Machiavelli are likely to place fear in the driver seat.
 Why?
 For the unbeliever, this life is everything.
 He must hold on to it and must do whatever is necessary to embrace it.
 He must pay any price to hold on to this life.
 It follows that there is nothing really worth dying for.

 A Christian political philosophy, however, need not take that approach.
 For the Christian, some values such as love, duty, honor, and freedom are values worth dying for.
 For the atheists these values are just fantasies.
-The positivist tells the believer that these values are mere sentiments, that they are not real.
-But our founding fathers knew better and so does the Christian today.
+The positivist tells the believer that these values are mere sentiments, that they are not real because they came to us via history, but not by the path of science.
+But America's founding fathers knew better and so does the Christian today.
 He knows that there is more to this life than....this life.

 In this time of great fear, be it economic, international, or environmental, we need a belief system that will help us keep balance.
 Unbelieving philosophies, be they atheism, humanism, nihilism, or postmodernism will not carry the day.
 A Christian political philosophy recognizes the value of fear, but a fear that's in the back seat, not the driver’s seat.
 The predilection for survival must be put aside from time to time so that we can see what’s most important.
-The Christian desires a secure state, not because we have to survive, but because we honor God when we protect that which has been entrusted to us be that our land, our rights, our families, or our heritage.
+The Christian desires a secure state, not just because he wants to survive, but because he honors God when he protects that which has been entrusted to him be that his country, his rights, his family, or his heritage.